 I’m traveling with a service animal.
 Do I need to tell someone on the Resort staff?

-No. It is not necessary to alert a member of our staff if you are traveling with a service animal.
+Yes.
+It is necessary to alert a member of our staff if you are traveling with a service animal.
 If the tasks your service animal performs are not obvious, a guest service representative may ask if your animal is required because of a disability and what work the animal is trained to perform.
 Only trained service animals outlined by the ADA will be permitted.

 My service animal is a miniature horse.
 Can you accommodate us?